 Airport security officers must be physically fit, able to stand and perform security screenings for long hours and routinely handle baggage and other large items.
 They must be able to communicate with travelers and other transportation staff members.
 Mental focus, visual ability and hearing ability must be excellent in order to perform consistent and accurate security practices.
 Prior to employment, airport security officers must pass comprehensive drug and background tests.
 Airport security officers may have to meet financial eligibility requirements set by employers who do not allow employees to have excessive debt or delinquent federal and state taxes.

 Related to Airport Security Training

 - Recently Updated

-Airport security officers maintain a safe environment by screening or assessing all passengers and luggage that enter the...
+Airport security officers maintain a safe environment by screening or assessing all passengers and luggage that enters the...

 Airport security courses train students in the day-to-day security concerns of airports.
 These courses are available in...

 With its home campus located less than 30 miles from Baltimore in Adelphi, MD, the University of Maryland University College is...